jonfernq/SimpleERP/README.md

 [IT infrastructure and support](https://github.com/jonfernq/SimpleERP/tree/main/IT-Infrastructure-Support): This subsystem is responsible for managing the IT infrastructure and support, including hardware, software, and network management.

 [Compliance management](https://github.com/jonfernq/SimpleERP/tree/main/Compliance-Management): This subsystem is responsible for managing compliance with laws and regulations, including health and safety, data protection, and environmental regulations.

+### Utilities

+[Database Utilities](https://github.com/jonfernq/SimpleERP/tree/main/db-utilities): Python utilities for creating artificial test data to insert into system databases, that reports can then be generated from.

+[Reporting Utilities](https://github.com/jonfernq/SimpleERP/tree/main/report-utilities): Python code to support the creation of reports from system databases.